DevCheckOG/LLVMIRCourse/README.md

 [8 x i8]
 ```

-## Deeper.
+## More deeper.

 You can now see LLVM IR in more detail in the corresponding files:

+(It is organized in a way that is ready to learn)

 - Functions.md
 - Structures.md